Vince Chong: Janji Vince

 In 2005 his second album Janji Vince was released, receiving mixed reactions from fans and critics.
 The album was said to be superior in quality compared to his first album, yet it sparked controversy when Vince pronounced the Arabic word Taala ("the one", as in one of the titles of Allah) in his song Berkobar-bokar.
 Later, the composer of the song Yassin clarified that the Taala actually means "to come".

 He had been invited frequently to perform in private function and gospel shows, was highly on demand for Christmas performances in television.

 High School Musical

-Chong represented Malaysia to sing the special Asian release edition of the hit Breaking Free(from Disney's High School Musical), alongside Singaporean Alicia Pan and Filipino Nikki Gil.
-In 2007, Chong and Nikki Gil teamed up as a Host for High School Musical: Around The World which has been aired in Disney's Channel.
+Chong represented Malaysia to sing the special Asian release edition of the hit Breaking Free (from Disney's High School Musical), alongside Singaporean Alicia Pan and Filipino Nikki Gil.
+In 2007, Chong and Nikki Gil teamed up as a Host for High School Musical: Around The World which has been aired on Disney Channel.